-Geologists already have has the answer to this question.
-It seems that the received view now is that It seems now the received view that the Earth currently is in an interglacial period that that started approximately 15 thousand approximately have started about 15 thousand years ago (Lisiecki and Raymo, 2005).
+Geologists already has the answer to this question.
+It seems now the received view that the Earth currently is in an

+- 30 interglacial period that approximately have started about 15 thousand years ago (Lisiecki and Raymo, 2005).
 According to this view, our planet, sometime during an extensive ice age period, makes alterations toward warmer climatic conditions.
 After witnessing warmer climate conditions, it again goes into a deep freeze and this specific event recurs at intervals.
 Thus, in short, the Earth's climate is subject to certain quasi-periodic changes.
-On a geological scale these alterations are a normal progression, but for humankind a glacial-interglacial transition is a giant step.
-With respect to time, these alterations are small steps for the Earth, but giant steps for humankind.

-At first sight, the intuitive way to evaluate the alterations between glacial and interglacial periods is to assume a probable mechanism behind it.
+With respect to time, these alterations are small steps for the Earth, but giant steps for humankind. - 35 At first sight, the intuitive way to evaluate the alterations between glacial and interglacial periods is to assume a probable mechanism behind it.
 The scientists did so as well.
 Whether periodic or not, the Earth has witnessed, and probably will continue to witness numerous glacial and interglacial periods.
 Thus, for scientists, the new task is to find out which factors are responsible for this.
 The common questions which they had dealt with were as follows: Why the Earth's climatic conditions change within major ice ages?
-What factors are involved in the separation of glacial and interglacial periods?
-Why do series of glacial and interglacial intervals vary in length?
-Why series of glacial and interglacial intervals are either longer or shorter than some other ones?
+What factors are involved in the separation of glacial and interglacial periods? - 40 Why series of glacial and interglacial intervals are either longer or shorter than some other ones?
 The remainder of this article will be concerned with these questions and the answers given to them, but before proceeding let me say few words about the occurrence of major ice ages.